MauricioJIndizen/CV_Capstone/README.md

 1) Inside python folder there are 2 scripts for inference and mAP metrics for any dataset provided.
 2 datasets are included, with images of a public dataset of famous people faces, and images from our webcam, with YOLO labels for eyes (class, X, Y, width and height) and results from inference included, and 2 weights from trained model versions, yolo_v2 (current best model, adn the one used in production) and yolo_v3 (most recent model, but with worse results than current).

 2) Run inference.py for prediction in a dataset.
 Images must be inside a folder named "images" inside a folder that can be passed as argument (default directory is "data").
 Inference results will be saved on a folder named "results".

-3) Run mAP.py for mAP, precision, recall and confusion matrix metrics for any inference results inside "results" folder.
+Results from inference will be saved on Azure Table Storage, as yolo weights used for inference, so this weights can be downloaded and used for webcam images.